Hamas releases video of hostage Hersh Goldberg-Polin in proof he survived Oct. 7 injuries - KESQ

 Of the 129 October 7 hostages still being held in Gaza, the Israeli government believes 33 are dead.

+Not wanting to spring the news on them on live TV, Cooper contacted them after the interview and asked if they wanted to see the video.
+They later confirmed the man in the video was their son and asked that the video be shared more widely.

+Rachel Goldberg-Polin was told by eyewitnesses that as many as 29 people had huddled together in the shelter before Hamas began to throw grenades inside.
+Eight people survived by hiding under the bodies of the dead, while her son was one of several hostages taken.

-Rachel Goldberg-Polin, Hersh’s mother, has campaigned for her son’s release for the past six months.
-She told CNN in January that she wears a piece a tape marking each day that has passed since Hersh was snatched by Hamas fighters.
+Rachel Goldberg-Polin has campaigned for her son’s release for the past six months.
+She told CNN in January that she wears a piece of tape marking each day that has passed since Hersh was snatched by Hamas fighters.

-Hersh, 23, was set to go on a round-the-world trip he had planned.
+Hersh, who is left-handed, was set to go on a round-the-world trip he had planned.
 On December 27, when he had been scheduled to leave, his mother went to the airport with friends and handed stickers of Hersh to passengers on his flight, asking them to send photos from places they visit.

 The-CNN-Wire